Home Articles Technology Tensile structures: reshaping architecture with their transformative design potential

 R. Buckminster Fuller

-Inspired by the extensive explorations in the field of geometry, engineering, and architecture, R. Buckminster Fuller, a renowned architect, and inventor introduced the world to the concept of tensegrity in the 1960s.
-He expounded tensegrity to be a fundamental principle of nature and a key to understanding the structure of the universe.
-With the belief that this concept could help elucidate how simple individual elements could be integrated into more complex larger systems, Fuller saw the potential of applying this concept to the field of architecture.
+Inspired by extensive explorations in geometry, engineering, and architecture, R. Buckminster Fuller, a renowned architect and inventor,, introduced the world to the concept of tensegrity in the 1960s.
+He argued that tensegrity is a fundamental principle of nature and a key to understanding the structure of the universe.
+Fuller believed that this concept could help elucidate how simple individual elements could be integrated into more complex, larger systems, and He saw the potential of applying it to the field of architecture.

-How tensile structures have evolved through the past?
+How have tensile structures evolved in the past?

 tensile structures